sleepybytes/ad-campaign/README.md

 **Prompt templates with few-shot examples.** Publisher scores cluster at 7/10 without examples to anchor calibration.
 I'd move prompts to Jinja2 templates and inject 3–5 annotated brief→score pairs per advertiser category.
 The annotations become a dataset that improves over time.

+**Prompt versioning and A/B testing.** Right now prompts are flat text files with no history and no way to know if a change made things better or worse.
+I'd version prompts explicitly, run two variants in shadow mode against the same brief, and score outputs with an LLM judge.
+Without this, any prompt edit is just a guess.

 **Feedback loop.** Connect actual campaign performance (CTR, CPA, ROAS) back to the scoring model.
 Even a simple re-ranker trained on 500 examples would outperform the zero-shot LLM scorer on in-distribution advertisers.

 ---